 Un petit pois dans un ascenseur !

-If you have young children, or know any who speak French, this is a really great joke to know and use.
+If you have young children or know any who speak French, this is a really great joke.
 One of the more purely silly jokes, it’s a wonderful example of French playfulness and wry humor.
 The joke is exactly what it seems to be, and that’s why it works so well!

-If you’re interested in more child-friendly jokes, “Devinettes pour enfants” is the perfect resource to have on hand.
+If you’re interested in more child-friendly jokes, “Devinettes pour enfants” (Riddles for children) is the perfect resource to have on hand.
 It tends towards wordplay, and has great content for practicing your French.

 3. Le plus grand fleuve du monde